Conditional Activities – Easy Ways to Practise ESL Conditionals

 Ask students to draw their own timelines and then in small groups ask about each other’s timelines and possible branching events.

-5 thoughts on “Conditional Activities – Easy Ways to Illustrate ESL Conditionals
+5 thoughts on “Conditional Activities – Easy Ways to Practise ESL Conditionals

 1. Hello,